orosmatthew/bw-hspc-contest-env/web/README.md

 Next, you want to use VSCode for development which can be downloaded [here](https://code.visualstudio.com/)

 Make sure you have the WSL extension installed.
 You can then connect WSL by opening VSCode and pressing `ctrl+shift+p` and searching for `Connect to WSL` and pressing enter.
+I would also install the Svelte and Prisma extensions.
+Note that you need to click `install in WSL` on the extension as well.
 You can now press `File -> Open Folder` and it will now show the WSL file directories instead of Windows.
 Find and open the `web` directory in the `bw-hspc-contest-env` repo.
 You can now open the terminal in VSCode by pressing `ctrl+j`.
 This should be the terminal inside of WSL.
 This can be verified by running `uname` and it should return `Linux`.
 Install node dependencies by running...

 ```bash
 # make sure you are in the bw-hspc-contest-env/web dir